isorna/dropcommander/docs/en/dfc/the-basics/ships-characteristics.md

 ### Special

 This section lists any special rules that may apply to the ship.
-This represents particular traits of a ship's design, special abilities or weaknesses the vessel may have.
+This represents particular traits of a ship’s design, special abilities or weaknesses the vessel may have.
 A detailed list of all common ship Special Rules can be found in the  Ship Special Rules  Section.

 Some ships have unique rules that are specific to that faction and ship class alone, such as sensor jamming abilities or situational bonuses.
-Any unique Special Rules not in the  Special  section of a ship's stats bar will be shown following the bar with details of the unique rules used.
+Any unique Special Rules not in the  Special  section of a ship’s stats bar will be shown following the bar with details of the unique rules used.

 ## Weapon System Characteristics